-Psychology Tomorrow Magazine reveres the intersection between psychology and art.
+Psychology Tomorrow Magazine reveres the intersection of psychology and art.
 Its content explores the practice of psychology as an art in all its beautiful and complex possibilities.
-It showcases therapeutic approaches that demystify the therapist’s experience as well as the “patient’s” and honors the literary richness of the human mind rather than as a cognitive or evolutionary caricature.
+It showcases therapeutic approaches that demystify the therapist’s experience as well as the “patient’s” and honors the literary richness of the human mind as more than a cognitive or evolutionary caricature.

-Our understanding of human behavior depends as much on our appreciation of creative self-expression as it does scientific research.
-To that end, Psychology Tomorrow Magazine also presents original works of contemporary artists, photographers, designers, writers, poets, choreographers, performance artists and videographers that examine issues of identity, self-reflection, sexuality, consciousness, relationships and the likes.
+Our understanding of human behavior depends as much on our appreciation of creative self-expression as it does on scientific research.
+To that end, Psychology Tomorrow Magazine also presents original works of contemporary artists, photographers, designers, writers, poets, choreographers, performance artists, and videographers who examine issues of identity, self-reflection, sexuality, consciousness, relationships, and other essential, controversial themes.

-The theme of our upcoming issue is “New Ideas: Alternative Methods of Practice and Intervention.”
+The theme of our upcoming issue is “Women: Sexuality and Femininity.”

-We also publish a less formal blog that is not theme-focused.
+We also publish a blog that is not theme-focused.
 You can submit other ideas for consideration for the blog.

 If you think your writing addresses the theme of our upcoming issue, or to submit writing for the blog, please contact:

 2. Either an excerpt, full length piece, or paragraph describing your submission idea and how you think it’s relevant to PTM.